 UNIFI navigated the impact on liquidity of the COVID-19 pandemic by diligently managing the balance sheet and operational spending, in addition to utilizing cash received from a minority interest divestiture in April 2020.
 Following the COVID-19 pandemic, global demand recovery allowed for strong results and cash generation in fiscal 2021.
-However, inflation and demand uncertainty in fiscal 2022 and during the current period have introduced new pressures to liquidity.
+However, inflation and demand uncertainty in fiscal 2022 and during the current six-month period have introduced new pressures to liquidity.

-Currently, and following the establishment of the 2022 Credit Agreement, UNIFI's cash and liquidity positions are sufficient to sustain its operations and meet its long-term financial targets.
+Following the establishment of the 2022 Credit Agreement, UNIFI's cash and liquidity positions are sufficient to sustain its operations and meet its growth needs.
 However, further degradation in the macroeconomic environment could introduce additional liquidity risk and require UNIFI to limit cash outflows for capital expenditures and discretionary activities while further utilizing available and additional forms of credit.
 Since the onset of the COVID-19 pandemic and the date of this report, we have not:

-- taken advantage of rent, lease or debt deferrals, forbearance periods, or other concessions; or - relied on supply chain financing, structured trade payables, or vendor financing.
+- · taken advantage of rent, lease or debt deferrals, forbearance periods, or other concessions or - relied on supply chain financing, structured trade payables, or vendor financing.

-Although short-term global demand appears uncertain, we do not currently anticipate that any adverse events or circumstances will place critical pressure on our liquidity position or our ability to fund our operations, capital expenditures, and expected business growth.
+Although global demand for the remainder of calendar 2023 is uncertain, we do not currently anticipate that any adverse events or circumstances will place critical pressure on our liquidity position or our ability to fund our operations, capital expenditures, and expected business growth.
 Should global demand, economic activity, or input availability decline considerably for a prolonged period of time, UNIFI maintains the ability to (i) seek additional credit or financing arrangements and/or (ii) re-implement cost reduction initiatives to preserve cash and secure the longevity of the business and operations.

 Additionally, UNIFI considers opportunities to deploy existing cash to preserve or enhance liquidity.
 In August 2022, we repatriated approximately \$14,000 from our operations in Asia to the U.S. via an existing intercompany note and, after remitting the appropriate withholding taxes, utilized the cash to reduce our outstanding revolver borrowings, thereby increasing the availability.
+Management regularly evaluates such repatriations and maintains the ability to take additional, similar actions from time to time, as circumstances warrant.